 - Repatriation to help you get back home**

-- Cancellation and repatriation cover if you’re denied boarding with a positive test for COVID-19
+- Cancellation cover if you’re denied boarding with a positive test for COVID-19

 - Additional accommodation and transport if deemed necessary by our medical officer

 - Daily benefit if you are ordered to self-isolate in your holiday accommodation if you have COVID-19

 - Cancelling or cutting your trip short after hospitalisation or death of a close relative from COVID-19